kcech/sentilo-docs-test/docs/setup.rst

 .. note::

-   This software is mandatory only if you want to export the published events to a relational database using the specific agent.
+   This software is mandatory only if you want to export the published events to a relational database using the Relational Database Agent.
 Otherwise, you can skip this step.
 Please, check `this <./integrations.html#relational-database-agent>`__ out for more info.